lucgiffon/pycle/README.md

 - Add the square nonlinearity, for sketching for PCA for example
 - unbalanced case in generateCirclesDataset dataset function
 - torchify somehow generateSpiralDataset (maybe also build-in the torch feature in all dataset generation procedures)
+- add `gfortran` dependencies to installation instruction for pdfo

 ## Acknowledgement: